Deathcomes4you/Deathcomes4yous-Firewall-Breach/README.md

 # **INFO**

 ### Minecraft:
-###### I have discovered that there is a way to import worlds onto your school chromebook via USB flash drive.
-If you have a copy of these worlds on a USB flash drive, you can simply plug it into your school chromebook, click **"Create New World"**, and then go ahead and click on **"Import Vanilla World"**.
-After that, select the file of the world you want to play on, and there you go.
+###### I have discovered a way to import worlds onto your school Chromebook via a USB flash drive.
+If you have a copy of the world on the USB flash drive, simply plug it into your school Chromebook, click "Create New World", and then select "Import Vanilla World".
+After that, choose the file of the world you want to play, and you're all set.

-###### Sadly, I have yet to find out a way to download world files from you school chromebook onto a USB flash drive.
-This is an issue because everytime you try and download something while in the *CollageBoard* exploit, it vanishes from your downloads folder before you even get the chance to open it.
+###### Unfortunately, I have yet to find a way to download world files from your school Chromebook onto a USB flash drive.
+This is an issue because every time you try to download something while using the CollageBoard exploit, it disappears from your downloads folder before you even have a chance to open it.

-###### Hopefully sometime in the future I will discover a method that will allow you to save worlds, letting you play in between periods.
-Trust me, I understand how frustrating it can be when you've progressed so far in the world and then either your chromebook dies or you suddenly have to exit *CollageBoard*.
-It sucks, maybe I can figure out another exploit that works better...
+###### Hopefully, in the future, I will discover a method that allows you to save worlds, so you can play in between periods.
+Trust me, I understand how frustrating it can be when you've made significant progress in the world, only for your Chromebook to die or for you to suddenly have to exit CollageBoard.
+It’s really annoying, but maybe I can figure out another exploit that works better...

+### **D.W.O.S.W**
+##### -DOESN'T WORK ON SCHOOL WIFI
+###### D.W.O.S.W. simply means that a specific website will not work while you are connected to the school's Wi-Fi.
+These websites are blocked on all devices through your county's firewall.
+This means that if you connect to the school Wi-Fi with your phone and try to access these websites, they will most likely be blocked.
+However, you can still access these websites as long as you are connected to a Wi-Fi network outside of the school.